Terrorism in Turkey: Geographic patterns

-Republic of Turkey

-1970s
+By ideology

+The instability of Turkish Polity originated from the constitutional monarchy of the Ottoman Empire, which suffered dramatic movements that threatened to destroy its national being as early as the nationalist movement in Anatolia in 1919.
+Turkey's political liberalization began with Adnan Menderes and Celal Bayar's registering of the Democrat Party (DP) in January 1946.
+However, beginning in the 1960s the political instability had a new dimension.
+Political terrorism in Turkey:

+Left Wing

-Terrorism in Turkey in the 1970s stemmed from the student protest movement in the 1960s.
-Leftist radicals first attempted to challenge the political regime by use of sit-ins, street demonstrations, and the establishment of a new political party, the Turkish Labor Party (TLP).
+Over the 1960s, Leftist radicals first attempted to challenge the political regime by use of sit-ins, street demonstrations, and the establishment of a new political party, the Turkish Labor Party (TLP).
 After only receiving 3% of the popular vote in the 1965 election, and 2.7% four years later, leftist radicals began to turn to a more militant approach.

+Anti-government

+1970s stemmed from the student protest movement in the 1960s.

+Over the 1970s.
+Left-wing terrorism began in 1969 when the Proletarian Revolutionaries and Proletarian Socialists formed the Federation of Revolutionary Youth of Turkey (Dev-Genç).
 Knowledge on the use of explosives and weapons was provided by the Palestine Liberation Organization (PLO).

-Left-wing terrorism began in 1969 when the Proletarian Revolutionaries and Proletarian Socialists formed the Federation of Revolutionary Youth of Turkey (Dev-Genç).
 Terror activities included bank robberies, bombings and kidnappings (for ransom).
 In 1971, the military declared martial law to arrest revolutionaries.
 By 1973, these incidents had stopped.

-Two Armenian groups conducted a number of terror attacks aimed at Turkish diplomats, ASALA (Armenian Secret Army for the Liberation of Armenia) and JCAG (Justice Commandos of the Armenian Genocide).
-These attacks spawned a period of ten years from 1975 to 1985.
-Their efforts were mostly based overseas, but some attacks occurred in Turkey such as the May 1977 bombing of the Istanbul airport and railway and Ankara Esenboğa airport attack.

 According to Turkish professor Sabri Sayari, more than 5,000 people were killed in hundreds of terrorist incidents between 1976 and 1980.